C2-DPO: Constrained Controlled Direct Preference Optimization: Constrained Controlled DPO ( C2-DPO )

-We now present a general family of constraints to fix the under-specified nature of the DPO-style algorithms described in Section~\ref{sec:DPO-Pitfall}.
-These constraints are on the probability mass of the winner-loser pair and we use them to control how much this mass changes from the reference policy, $\piRef$, to target policy $\pi_\theta$.
-We then show how these constraints can be incorporated into any DPO-style loss function and propose our algorithms which we refer to as Constrained Controlled Classification for Direct Preference Optimization (\texttt{C-3DPO}).
+We now present a general family of constraints to control the likelihood displacement of in-sample probabilities in DPO-style algorithms described in Section~\ref{sec:KLGuard}.
+These constraints can also help with the under-specified nature of these algorithms discussed in Section~\ref{sec:PO-C}.
+We define the constraints on the probability mass of the winner-loser pair and use them to control how much this mass changes from the reference policy $\piRef$ to the target policy $\pi_\theta$.
+We then show how these constraints can be incorporated into any DPO-style loss function and propose our algorithm, which we refer to as Constrained Controlled Direct Preference Optimization (\texttt{C2-DPO}).

-The constraint, with respect to an arbitrary function $\varphi : \mathbb{R} \rightarrow \mathbb{R}$, takes the general form:
+The constraint, with respect to an arbitrary function $\varphi : \mathbb{R} \rightarrow \mathbb{R}$, takes the general form

-Note that the right-hand-side is fixed during training, so the two probabilities on the left-hand-side cannot move in the same direction.

-We now generalize this intuition by showing that when the constraint function $\varphi$ is monotonic and is added to the solution characterization of DPO-style algorithms~\eqref{DPO_solution_characterization}, then we can control the direction of the movement of probability mass for winner-loser pairs.
+Note that the RHS is fixed during training, so the two terms on the LHS cannot move in the same direction.
+We now generalize this intuition by showing that when the constraint function $\varphi$ is monotonic and added to the solution characterization of DPO-style algorithms given by then we can control the direction of the movement of probability mass for all winner-loser pairs.